OVERVIEW

 reframing the problem

-Early on, we realized this wasn’t just a navigation issue; it was a mental model issue.
-Users weren’t failing to complete tasks because the UI was broken.
-They were failing because the experience didn’t align with how they think about financial help.
+Early on, we realized this was not just a navigation issue.
+It was a mental model issue.
+Users were not failing to complete tasks because the UI was broken.
+They were failing because the experience did not align with how they think about financial help.
+We were not just redesigning a dashboard.
+We were helping people choose their financial path with confidence.
+That meant shifting from tool delivery to decision empowerment and from technology-first messaging to trust-centered storytelling.
+For AI to work, users had to feel like they were choosing help, not being handed a black box.

 IDEATION